 Going full negative

 Or you could do what Botto Bistro's owner did in an effort to remove himself from Yelp's clutches.
 Chef Davide Cerretini requested customers leave 1-star Yelp reviews in exchange for 25% off a pizza.
-We don't recommend this option, not just because it is technically against Yelp's guidelines, but because it could backfire spectacularly.
-Nonetheless, we admire Cerretini's grassroots efforts to level the Yelp playing field on his own terms.
+We don't recommend this option, not just because it is technically against Yelp's guidelines, but because it could backfire in spectacular fashion.
+Nonetheless, you have to admire Cerretini's grassroots efforts to level the Yelp playing field on his own terms.

 Can you sue for bad reviews FAQs